Start9Labs/documentation/site/source/user-manual/index.rst

 User Manual
 ===========

 Welcome to the EmbassyOS user manual.
-Here you will discover all that you Embassy can do!
+Here you will discover all that your Embassy can do!

 .. toctree::
   :includehidden: